First Restoration: The Charter

-The chambers shared power with the king and could "request to propose a law on any subject."
-The Chamber of Deputies had priority in tax law examination, but it required both chambers' consent.
+Therefore, the chambers share power with the king and can "entreat him to propose a law on any subject whatsoever."
+The Chamber of Deputies has priority in examining finance bills, but these cannot be established without the consent of both chambers.
 The Chamber of Deputies was elected by census suffrage by voters over 30 paying 300 francs cens.
-Voters numbered Frenchmen, with eligible, for 30 million inhabitants.
-Deputies rose from 262 to 395.
-The Chamber of Peers (upper house) had peers appointed by the king for life.
-The king appointed 154 peers on March 7, 1814.
+The electorate numbers about 110,000 Frenchmen, with only 16,000 meeting the eligibility criteria, out of a population of 30 million.
+The number of deputies increases from 262 to 395.
+Regarding the Chamber of Peers (the upper house), peers are appointed by the king and remain peers for life.
+The king thus appointed the 154 peers of the realm on 7 March 1814.
 Chambers had more power than under the Empire.
 Judicially, the monarchy followed Napoleonic achievements, notably the Civil Code.

-This compromise text disappointed.
-Committed monarchists, notably the Knights of the Faith, judged the king should not accept a constitutional text and rule by full right like the Ancien Régime.
+This charter, drafted as a compromise, provokes disappointment.
+The most committed monarchists, particularly the Chevaliers de la Foi, believe the king should not have accepted a constitutional text and should reign by full right, as in the Ancien Régime.
 The regime's British inspiration was criticized.
-However, the text remained obscure and ambiguous enough for all to find satisfaction, with future application unclear, potentially leading to English-style constitutional monarchy or limited absolutism, thanks to article 14 allowing ordinances for "state security".
+However, the text remains sufficiently obscure and ambiguous for all parties to find something in it, and its future application remains unclear, potentially leading to either a constitutional monarchy on the English model or a limited absolutism, notably thanks to Article 14, which authorizes the king to legislate by ordinance for the "safety of the state".